 Why is sleeping important?

 The sleep cycle is vital to survival.
-Humans and animals can die from exhaustion, even though scientists are just learning why.
+Research has shown that humans and animals can die from exhaustion, even though scientists are just learning why.
 The process of “flushing the brain” allows brain cells to expand to their normal size and take up the space they need, without the intrusive proteins and buildups hindering them.
-These proteins and accumulations could have something to do with dementia in adults.
+These proteins and accumulations could have something to do with the onset of dementia in adults.
 Studies are still undergoing, but early research shows the potential.

 Researchers speculate that this is the reason why our brains don’t seem to work as fast or as well after a poor night of sleep.
 Because the buildup of material is preventing our brain cells from returning to their full size, we aren’t operating at full brainpower.

-A lack of sleep has been linked to things like obesity, sensitivity, hypertension, and learning.
-Getting a good night of sleep is not only a daily activity, but it’s vital in allowing our body to continue functioning since important work is being carried out on your brain every night.
+A lack of sleep has been linked to things such as obesity, sensitivity, hypertension, and even how we learn.
+Getting a good night of sleep is not only a daily activity, but it’s vital in allowing our body to continue functioning since important work is being carried out on your brain every night as you sleep.